snap-stanford/ogb-web/_docs/kddcup2021/rules.md

 ---------

 ##### **Code Submission by Winners**
+For the winners of the contest, we require public code submission through Github repo.
+The repo should follow the format of our baseline code (e.g., [MAG240M](https://github.com/snap-stanford/ogb/tree/master/examples/lsc/mag240m), [WikiKG90M](https://github.com/snap-stanford/ogb/tree/master/examples/lsc/wikikg90m), [PCQM4M](https://github.com/snap-stanford/ogb/tree/master/examples/lsc/pcqm4m)) and contain
+- All the code to reproduce the results and save the test submission.
+- `README.md` that contains all the instructions to run the code.

-We require public code submission for the winners of the contest, which will be publicized on our webpage and need to remain public even after the KDD Cup.
+The Github repo will be publicized on our webpage and need to remain public even after the KDD Cup.
 Our goals are two-fold:
 - To make it easier for the community to follow and build on top of the strong solutions.
 - To incentivize the participants to follow the rules described above.
 Otherwise, the community would be able to find any misconduct by scrutinizing the code.
 The winners will be disqualified if there is any misconduct found in the code.